Above: Giant’s Staircase waterfall in Cascadilla Gorge on the Cornell University campus in Autumn in Ithaca, New York. Photo by Lightphoto/iStock.

 A volatile time yields a search for reliable science

 It was 2008, and shale gas development had taken Pennsylvania by storm.
-Residents of Upstate New York were becoming both eager and anxious about hydraulic fracturing, known as fracking, crossing their border, where New York’s portion of the region’s giant Marcellus Shale formation was said to house enough natural gas for 45 years of power generation.
+Residents of Upstate New York were vigilantly tracking the expansion of hydraulic fracturing, known as fracking, as it approached their border, where New York’s portion of the region’s giant Marcellus Shale formation was said to house enough natural gas for 45 years of power generation.
 The state’s march to development seemed inevitable.

 Residents, many of whom were low-income people in economically depressed rural areas, talked of becoming “shallionaires” from selling the drilling rights to their land.
 Other locals worried about water contamination and methane gas leaks from the drilling operations, which send water, sand, and chemicals down wells at pressures high enough to break up the rock and extract the gas.
 Energy companies positioned themselves as helping communities with the so-called clean natural gas and an infusion of money.
 None of the players in the dispute — anti-fracking activists, oil and gas companies, community members — could back up their positions with peer-reviewed scientific information because very little existed.

 PSE Healthy Energy was born into — and out of — this charged environment.
 The organization’s formation has a novelistic arc, with threads coming together in a moment of crisis that threatened to irretrievably change the landscape of the scenic region and the health of its people.

 A SLEEPY COLLEGE TOWN WAKES UP